intershop/intershop-pwa/docs/concepts/sso.md

 # Single Sign-On (SSO) for PWA

-The Intershop Commerce Management supports logging in clients via SSO (see [Concept - Single Sign-On (SSO)][kb-concept-sso]).
+Intershop Commerce Management supports logging in clients via SSO (see [Concept - Single Sign-On (SSO)][kb-concept-sso]).

 The PWA uses the library [angular-oauth2-oidc](https://github.com/manfredsteyer/angular-oauth2-oidc#readme) to support an easy configuration for providing access to identity providers.
-After setting up the ICM side with the identity provider, an implementation for the interface [`IdentityProvider`](../../src/app/core/identity-provider/identity-provider.interface.ts) has to be added provided in the [`IdentityProviderModule`](../../src/app/core/identity-provider.module.ts).
+After setting up the ICM side with the identity provider, an implementation for the interface [`IdentityProvider`](../../src/app/core/identity-provider/identity-provider.interface.ts), provided in the [`IdentityProviderModule`](../../src/app/core/identity-provider.module.ts), has to be added.

 For development purposes the configuration can be added to the Angular CLI environment files: